Yamavu/PicoMite_User_Manual/src/F_the_pio_programming_package.md

 'start the pio1 code
 PIO start 1,0

-Page 200

-PicoMite User Manual

 'Check the the read data in MMBasic and print dim d% do pio read 1,0,1,d%